alex-y-su/be-calm/bmad-core/data/domain-research-guide.md

 **The goal of domain research is to establish a shared foundation of knowledge that informs all subsequent planning.**

-- Be thorough but concise
+**CRITICAL: Target 1500-2500 tokens total.
+AI agents will process this repeatedly - every token must provide value.**

+- Ruthlessly prioritize: Quality over quantity
-- Prioritize actionable insights over encyclopedic coverage
+- Prefer bullets over prose paragraphs
+- Keep definitions to 1-2 sentences
+- Eliminate redundancy and fluff
 - Validate with user expertise
 - Focus on current, credible information
-- Make it useful for Analyst, PM, and Architect agents
+- Make it actionable for Analyst, PM, and Architect agents

 **When in doubt, ask the user.** They are the ultimate authority on their domain needs.